dkalintsev/vTM-AWS-ServiceDiscovery/README.md

 # AWS Service Discovery plugin for Pulse vTM

 This is a plugin for Service Discovery feature in [Pulse Virtual Traffic Manager (vTM) v18.1 and later](https://www.pulsesecure.net/vadc/).
-It is designed to query AWS API using the filer specified as a parameter, and return a list of IP addresses from matching EC2 instances which vTM can use to populate the list of nodes in a pool.
+It is designed to query AWS API using the filter specified as a parameter, and return a list of IP addresses from matching EC2 instances which vTM can use to populate the list of nodes in a pool.

 Please see [blog](http://blah) post for introduction to vTM Service Discovery.